 - Go for a walk after your evening meal – exercise has a insulin type effect on the body’s cells which can impact many hours after and so may help lower fasting levels

 - Eat less carbohydrates in your evening meal – although remember that it is important to still eat sufficient carbohydrates to avoid ketosis, so carbs must not be completely cut from the meal

 - Drink plenty of water – take a glass of water to bed and have a drink when waking in the night

-- Eat a bed time snack - eating a snack before bed has been the biggest success with ladies in our support group.
-A snack which is high in protein and natural fat is said to work best.
+- Eat a bedtime snack – eating a snack before bed has been the biggest success with ladies in our support group.
+A snack which is high in protein and natural fat is believed to work best.
 Start with something like a couple of oatcakes and cheese, or a Ryvita with peanut butter.
-If this does not impact fasting levels, then try a high protein snack without any carbohydrates.
+If this does not impact fasting levels, then try a high protein snack without the starchy carbohydrates

 I’ve tried a bedtime snack and it’s not working?